Study: AudioEye detects up to 2.5x more issues than other tools

 8 Popular ADA Website Compliance Software and Services

-For example, automated SaaS (Software-as-a-Service) solutions can find (and in some cases, fix) many issues that affect real-life users.
+For example, SaaS solutions can identify (and, in some cases, fix) many issues affecting real users.
 One common issue is color contrast.
-WCAG requires a certain level of contrast between the text and its background.
+WCAG requires a minimum contrast between text and its background.
 SaaS solutions can detect this problem by analyzing a website’s CSS and then adjusting the styling to meet WCAG thresholds.

 But other issues require human intervention.
-Images need alternative text (also called alt text) that explains their context, and while artificial intelligence is rapidly improving, humans still need to write alt text to ensure that it’s accurate and descriptive.
+Images need alternative text (also called alt text) that explains their context, and while AI is improving, human review of alt text is still needed to ensure it is accurate and descriptive.

-No automated solution can guarantee 100% compliance with the ADA or other non-discrimination laws.
-Your strategy should include manual and automated testing, and you should use software that’s built around the best practices of WCAG, the international standards for digital accessibility.
+An important note: No automated solution can guarantee 100% compliance with the ADA or other non-discrimination laws.
+Your strategy should include both manual and automated testing, and the software you use should be built to conform to WCAG standards.

 )